PoslinskiNet/ember-testing-guide/README.md

  22. [Accessibility / A11y](#Accessibility--A11y)

 # Why I should test?
-In the beginning, it may sound like a waste of time for people who are not get used to test the code, but in fact, it will pay off in the future when your code base grows.
-When your product will last for months or even years, it means that you have to do manual testing of your app every time when you introduce changes in the code.
-It is not a problem if you have some dedicated resources for that purpose, but at the end, a lot of part of work that is repeatable, instead of automated, is handled over and over by someone with a possibility of making a mistake (we are just humans).
+In the beginning, it may sound like a waste of time for people who are not used to testing code, but in fact, it will pay off in the future when your code base grows.
+If your product will operate for months or even years, it means that you have to do manual testing of your app every time you introduce changes in the code.
+It is not a problem if you have dedicated resources for that purpose, but in the end, a lot of the work that is repeatable, instead of being automated, is handled over and over by someone introducing a possibility of making a mistake (we are just humans after all).

-Now imagine, that our team grows.
-A new team member who is not aware of every decision that other developers made joins the team.
-He can break already existed code base and there is a chance that someone can miss the breaking change and move it to the production code base if it is not well tested.
-Of course, tests are not the answer for every possible break in our application, however, can significantly reduce the changes that break the app over time.
-Also, they can bulletproof our business sensitive process - so we make sure that happy paths that are critical for our app are untouched.
-Moreover, an important benefit is that we save some time for manual testing because of our continuous integration can provide a feedback before anyone look at the code change.
+Now imagine that our team grows.
+A new team member who is not aware of every decision that other developers had made joins the team.
+He can break the already existing code base and there is a chance that someone can miss this breaking change and move it to the production code base if it is not well-tested.
+Of course, tests are not the answer for every possible error in our application, however, they can significantly reduce the changes that break the app over time.
+Also, they can bulletproof our business sensitive process - so we make sure that the happy paths that are critical for our app are untouched.
+Moreover, an important benefit is that we save time on manual testing because our continuous integration can provide feedback before anyone can look at the code change.

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>

 * * *

 # Testing good practices
-1. Write test first, then implement the chunk of code that is tested.
-That will define component acceptance criteria.
+1. Write the test first, then implement the chunk of code that is tested.
+That will define the component acceptance criteria.
 In this step, we should focus on the interface of our component (for instance).
-Your code is like a puzzle, that could be easily replaced or totally rewritten under the hood - the only part that should stay consisted is the public interface and behaviour.
+Your code is like a puzzle, that could be easily replaced or totally rewritten under the hood - the only part that should stay consistent is the public interface and behaviour.
 2. Follow SOLID principles in your implementation (https://en.wikipedia.org/wiki/Single_responsibility_principle).
-One of the benefits: if we change the implementation of a small chunk of code, only tests that are related to this code can break - and we can easily fix all the problems instead of the looking at huge part of the code that can interact with our changes.
-It also reduces the changes in the code base - which simplifies tracking the changes for your teammates as well as it simplifies merge process in general.
+One of the benefits: if we change the implementation of a small chunk of code, only the tests that are related to this code can break - and we can easily fix all the problems instead of looking at huge parts of a code that can interact with our changes.
+It also reduces the changes in the code base - which simplifies tracking those changes for your teammates as well as the merging process in general.
-3. Keep the setup as tiny as possible and as explicit per each test as possible - avoid global before/after setup if it is not shared across all tests in the given file with tests.
-It also speeds up writing tests, because you don’t have to worry about “global” setup of your suite, instead of that you only focus on “local” setup.
-It usually means, that you also utilize your testing environment because you are not wasting resources when you don’t have to (for instance, global setup always sets a variable that is used in the scope of few tests instead of all tests).
+3. Keep the setup as tiny and as explicit per each test as possible - avoid global before/after setup if it is not shared across all tests in the given file with tests.
+It also speeds up the process of writing tests, because you don’t have to worry about the “global” setup of your suite, instead of that you only focus on the “local” setup.
+It usually means that you also utilize your testing environment because you are not wasting resources when you don’t have to (for instance, global setup always sets a variable that is used in the scope of few tests instead of all tests).
 4. Make sure you have tested all cases without false-positive effect (broken implementation can’t pass the tests - with false-positive it can).
 5. Avoid using non-explicit dependencies, for instance - not publicly visible/defined dependencies of your code.
 Good example: our component shouldn’t rely on service objects that are globally injected in the application - they should be self-contained and independent, so we will avoid difficult debugging process and never forget about the proper setup of the application.